Love Letter to a New Widow

 You see, winning is living.
 Breathing is worship.
 Victory and love are simply received.

-Where you are weakest - He is strong.
+Where you are weakest - that's exactly where He is strong.
 That's how you know you're going to make it.

 Welcome to rebuilding.

 When you look around, you see rubble, loss... a graveyard.
 That's because your person is still missing.
-But ground zero can be the foundation for something beautiful to be rebuilt.
+But even at ground zero, something beautiful can be rebuilt, because there is a HOPE that is deeper still, as your foundation.

 I know the future is frightening, but trust me when I say that there is more for you.
 More laughter, more love, more joy... more life.